NotAShelf/notashelf.dev/README.md

 I think it's still pretty lightweight, but I've gone a bit more overboard this time around because of _how easy_ Astro made it to overengineer things.
-Using Pandoc, Bash and Makefiles was a great experiment, but comperatively this is much better to work with.
+Using Pandoc, Bash and Makefiles was a great experiment, but comparatively this is much better to work with.

 ### Features